If you cannot find answers to your questions below, please do not hesitate to contact us.

 Our online gift form is a safe and quick way to make a very direct impact on DlU.
 We accept Visa, MasterCard, Discover, and American Express as well as Electronic Funds Transfers.

 Call to make a gift or ask a question

 Mail a check (make checks payable to Dallas International University or DIU)

 Dallas, Texas 75236

 Dallas International University receives no federal or state gifts and depends upon the support of individual donors, foundations, and churches.
 These gifts provide valuable scholarships that allow DIU to provide financial aid to every student in need so that upon graduation they can immediately begin serving.
 These gifts also provide resources critical to the development and the expansion of our academic programs.

 How does my gift make a difference?

-Dallas International is training the next generation of workers in the areas of Bible translation, language development, literacy and world arts.
-Our graduates receive exemplary education that is applicable and realistic in solving the real world problems of illiteracy, poverty, and human suffering.
+Dallas International University is training the next generation of workers in the areas of Bible translation, language development, literacy, and world arts.
+Our graduates receive exemplary education that is applicable and realistic in solving the real-world problems of illiteracy, poverty, and human suffering.
 Your gift will help provide funding that makes this possible.

 What if I can’t afford to make a large gift this year?